Anaemia in IBD

 1. Add nuts and berries to breakfast cereals

-2. Include a glass of juice
+2. Include a glass of juice or fortified soy milk

-4. Scrambled eggs or omelette
+4. Scrambled eggs/tofu or omelette with veggies

-5. Cereals with added iron
+5. Breakfast cereals with added iron e.g. WeetbixTM

 1. Add lean roasted meats, chicken, eggs, sardines, or falafel to sandwiches or wraps